For AWS ECR you’ll need to create a connector to connect to your AWS account.

 4) Click Create New next to the Connector field.

-5) On the Connector Details page, give your connector a name.
+5) On the Connector Details page, give your connector a name, and provide a description (optional).

-6) Take note of the Qualys AWS Account ID and External ID in the connector details.
+7) Take note of the Qualys AWS Account ID and External ID in the connector details for your subscription.
 Continue with the steps below to create a role for cross-account access using the connector details provided.
 (Note that the steps you need also appear in the UI, on the right side of the Connector Details screen.)

 1) Log in to Amazon Web Services (AWS) Console.